 Drumroll… Here comes the exciting part: getting paid as an affiliate.
 Once you are sure to have reached good conversion rates (the ideal rate will depend on your sector of activity), you can make use of ads on your site as income generators.
 At this point, we can’t insist enough on the importance of pay-per-click (PPC) advertising.

-As you maybe already know, this is a tactic used for encouraging visitors to take action on your page in exchange for money.
+As you maybe already know, this tactic is for encouraging visitors to take action on your page in exchange for money.
 We can cite Google Ads as one of the premium platforms that you may use for PPC.
-Let’s take once more our inflatable coffee mugs as an example, and let’s suppose that you have signed up for an ads program: search results will then display your website about the mugs along with ads attached to or under it.
+Let’s take once more our inflatable coffee mugs as an example, and let’s suppose that you have signed up for an ads program: search results will then display your website about the mugs along with ads attached to or under them.

-But what are the key ingredients to make them profitable (instead of spending little fortunes for them)?
+But what are the key ingredients to make them profitable (instead of spending a little fortune for them)?
 Well, here again, SEO skills will be your best bet.
-Very simply put, you have to be sure that people find your products and brand.
+Simply put, you have to ensure people find your products and brand.
 You may use tools like those provided by Ahrefs to track the latest research tendencies.

 Another trending idea is to use webinars with ads.
 There are many people who want to learn something new while actively interacting.
 Organizing webinars as a part of your affiliate marketing will allow you to gather audiences, make them buy your products, and include them in your email list for further contact.